JoRugg/Jruggles/Resume.md

 {% include resume-heading.html title="B.S.
 Mathematics - Computer Science" date="GPA: 3.886" alt-heading=true %}

 **Minors:** Urban Studies & Planning; Dance
-**Coursework:** Algorithms, Computation Theory, Cryptography, Data Structures, Applied Algebra, Calculus, Cryptography, Enumerative Combinatorics, Number Theory, Numerical Analysis, Optimization, Statistical Methods
+**Coursework:** Algorithms, Computation Theory, Cryptography, Data Structures, Applied Algebra, Calculus, Cryptography, Enumerative Combinatorics, Number Theory, Numerical Analysis, Optimization Methods for Data Science, Statistical Methods, Advanced GIS, Transportation Planning, Public Transportation

-<h2 class="section-title">{% include svg/cil-briefcase.svg %} Experience</h2>
+## {% include svg/cil-briefcase.svg %} Professional Experience

 ---
 {:style="margin: 0 0 .25rem 0"}

-{% include resume-heading.html title="San Diego Supercomputer Center: <br> Developer Intern" date="June 2023 - Present"%}
+{% include resume-heading.html title="San Diego Supercomputer Center: &#13 Developer Intern" date="Jun.
+2023 - Present"%}

-- Collaborating with ten developers to modernize an Alzheimer's research database, built with React, SQL, and Go.
+- Collaborating with a rotating team of developers to modernize an Alzheimer's research database, built with React, SQL, and Go.
-- Frequently transitioning between different areas of development, integrating and adjusting UI elements to best fit the needs and feedback of stakeholders.
+- Frequently transitioning between different areas of development, creating and integrating new front-end UI elements to best fit the evolving needs of stakeholders.
 - Solving problems through effective communication between developers in daily meetings and pair programming sessions.
 - Researched and experimented with code to become familiar with mobile app development and the capabilities of Kotlin and Jetpack Compose.

-{% include resume-heading.html title="UC San Diego: CSE Tutor" date="September 2022 - Present"%}
+{% include resume-heading.html title="UC San Diego: &#13 CSE Tutor" date="Sep.
+2022 - Present"%}

-- Aid students in understanding and solving programming assignments through one-on-one tutor sessions and class discussion boards.
+- Aiding students in completing and debugging programming assignments via one-on-one tutoring and class discussion boards.
-- Deepened familiarity with and understanding of Java and C languages.
+- Deepening familiarity with and understanding of Java and C.
-- Assist instructors grade assignments, proofread writeups, and communicate common questions from students so instructors could best adjust to accommodate student needs.
+- Communicating common questions from students to instructors, adapting to students’ learning to enable and ensure success.
-- Applied prior knowledge and problem-solving workflow from other classes to guide students through debugging code and contextualizing course concepts in the assignments.
+- Applying prior knowledge and problem-solving skills from previous classes to guide students through debugging code and contextualize course concepts in the assignments.

-<h2 class="section-title">{% include svg/cil-basketball.svg %} Extracurricular Activities</h2>
+## {% include svg/cil-puzzle.svg %} Project Experience

 ---
 {:style="margin: 0 0 .25rem 0"}

+{% include resume-heading.html title="Bicycle Infrastructure Analysis - Denver, Colorado"%}

+Designed a poster in ArcGIS Pro, summarizing the distribution of bicycle infrastructure in maps and comparing against census income data in charts.
+Combined results with redlining research to assess the equitability of the distribution of Denver’s bicycle network.

+{% include resume-heading.html title="Ellptic Curve Cryptography Lecture"%}

+Thoroughly analyzed research papers and applied communication skills from tutoring to synthesize an introductory lecture on Elliptic Curves over Non-prime Finite Fields.
+Developed a complementary problem set to gauge student understanding of the material.

+## {% include svg/cil-basketball.svg %} Hobbies

+---
+{:style="margin: 0 0 .25rem 0"}

-{% include resume-heading.html title="Dance"%}
+{% include resume-heading.html title="Dance" date="2015-Present"%}

-- Actively communicated with coaches as color guard captain, lead warmups, and aided in choreographing routines.
-- Experimenting with the limits of the body and developing trust with dancers through ensemble and performances in and around UCSD.
-- Always willing to dive into new styles of movement and thinking.
+Building a strong, collaborative community with ensemble, performance, and social dances at UCSD and across San Diego.
+Always willing to dive into new styles of movement and thought.

-{% include resume-heading.html title="Taekwondo"%}
+{% include resume-heading.html title="Taekwondo" date="2011-Present"%}

-- Earned a 3rd Degree Black Belt through physical and mental dedication to master techniques and Poomsae.
-- Served as an assistant instructor, leading classes and applying a mastery of techniques to teach and train new students.
+Earned a 3rd Degree Black Belt through physical and mental discipline and mastery of technique.
+Served as an assistant instructor, leading classes to teach and train new students.
-- Maintaining knowledge of Taekwondo through active attendance and participation in UCSD's Taekwondo club.

-<h2 class="section-title">{% include svg/cil-puzzle.svg %} Technical Skills</h2>
+## {% include svg/cil-code.svg %} Technical Skills

 ---
 {:style="margin: 0 0 .25rem 0"}